MohamedMoustafa44/ITI-Tasks/README.md

 This repo is about 9-Months ITI internship (INTAKE 43), Profssional web development & Business intelligence track

-This repo contains all ITI tasks and projects and it will be updated until I graduate.
+This repo contains all ITI tasks and it will be updated until I graduate.